UPDATE: This post was updated on March 25, 2025 to include conversions for metric measurements and nutrition information.

 - Sweet Potato Rosemary Fries - Try this recipe with sweet potatoes!
 These won't be as crispy because sweet potatoes have more water content and are softer, but the flavor combination will be delicious.

-- Rosemary Parmesan Fries - Before serving, top with a bit of shredded Parmesan cheese.
-This will melt since the fries are warm and will be so tasty.
+- Rosemary Parmesan Fries - Before serving, top with shredded Parmesan cheese.

 - Truffle Rosemary Fries - Why not add a little truffle!
 After baking the fries, toss with a little bit of truffle oil (a little goes a long way here) to add some really wonderful truffle flavor.